x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-users.md

 ---
 localization_priority: Normal
 description: Mail users are similar to mail contacts.
 Both have external email addresses and both contain information about people outside your Exchange or Exchange Online organization that can be displayed in the shared address book and other address lists.
-However, unlike a mail contact, a mail user has logon credentials in your Exchange, Microsoft 365, or Office 365 organization and can access resources.
+However, unlike a mail contact, a mail user has sign in credentials in your Exchange, Microsoft 365, or Office 365 organization and can access resources.
 For more information, see Recipients. ms.topic: article
 author: msdmaguire
 f1.keywords: